petersvirtualservices/sugarbooslandingpage/README.md

 # Sugar Boo's Landing Page

 ## Description
 This is a landing page that is meant to display my technical skills in HTML and CSS.
-It uses a display timer for the content.
+It uses a fade-in keytimer for the content.

 ## Installation Instructions
 Click on index.html.